crunchysteve/TriggerBounce/README.md

 Above is the circuit diagram for triggerBounce.ino projects.
 Add switches to pins D4 (input polarity) and D7 (output polarity), wired to be open to select rising edge and closed (grounded) to select falling edge, then add a 50kΩ potentiometer with low to ground, high to 5V and wiper to A0 to set the pulsewidth period.
 Or, just build it without, and preset your preferred values in the declarations and variable initialisations.
 As you can see from the waveforms, when the yellow trace (input) falls (falling edge), this triggers a shorter descending pulse (green) on the output.
 This pulse doesn't retrigger until another falling edge on the input.
 The risingTriggerBounce.ino project would show positive going pulses on the traces.
 <hr />

-*Further explanation and operation details soon, but essentially, git clone to your Ardiuno sketches folder, and open whichever of the 3 projects you need in your preferred IDE.
+*Further explanation and operation details soon.
 The code is fully (possibly overly) commented.*